 Safe Sleep Tips:

 The best way to reduce the risk for a sleep-related death is to always place the baby on his or her back to sleep, on a firm mattress, in a safety-approved crib that is bare for naps and at night.
 The back sleeping position is the safest position for all babies until they are 1.

-Babies who usually sleep on their backs but who are then placed to sleep on their stomachs, like for a nap, are at a very high risk for an unsafe sleep death.
-Make sure that everyone who cares for the baby including grandparents and other caregivers always place the baby on his or her back for every sleep.
+Babies who usually sleep on their backs but who are then placed to sleep on their stomachs, like for a nap, are at very high risk for an unsafe sleep death.
+Make sure that everyone who cares for the baby including grandparents and other caregivers always places the baby on his or her back for every sleep.

 Remove all loose bedding, blankets, quilts, sheepskins, stuffed animals, bumpers, wedges and pillows from the infant’s crib.

 Consider using a sleep sack instead of a blanket to reduce the chances of an accidental suffocation death.

 The baby’s crib should be placed in the caregiver’s room if possible for a least 6 months, ideally for a year.

 Breastfeeding is great!
 Breastfeeding reduces the risk of SIDS.